appletea233/Temporal-R1/README.md

 **1. Video Temporal Grounding Results**

 Experimental results demonstrate that, compared to the SFT model, the GRPO-trained model not only achieves significant performance improvements but also exhibits reasoning ("think") capabilities and stronger generalization.
 Specifically, the mIoU on the Charades dataset increased by **+7.98**, while the mIoU on the ActivityNet benchmark also showed a improvement (**+2.21**).
 These findings indicate that GRPO training enables the model to perform better in complex tasks and adapt more effectively to diverse data distributions.
+In addition, we also evaluated the model's performance when generating only the final output without including its reasoning process.
+The experimental results indicate that performance declines across the board, suggesting that the inclusion of a reasoning process has a positive effect on our model.
+We plan to release more related experimental results in the future.

 **2.Training Phenomena**